Nijam

-Nijam is a 2003 Indian Telugu-language action film written, directed and produced by Teja on Chitram Movies banner.
-The film stars Mahesh Babu, Gopichand, Rakshita and Raasi, with music was composed by R. P. Patnaik.
+Nijam is a 2003 Indian Telugu-language action film written, directed and produced by Teja under the Chitram Movies banner.
+The film stars Mahesh Babu, Gopichand, Rakshita, and Raasi, with music was composed by R. P. Patnaik.

-Babu and Talluri Rameshwari won the Nandi Awards in Best Actor and Best Supporting Actress categories respectively.
+Nijam was released on 23 May 2003.
+It opened to mixed reviews and became a box office failure.
+Babu and Rameshwari won the Nandi Awards in Best Actor and Best Supporting Actress categories respectively.
 It was remade in Odia as Arjun (2005) starring Anubhav Mohanty and in Bangladesh as Top Leader (2005) starring Shakib Khan.

 Plot

 Sidda Reddy is a powerful gangster.
 His right-hand man Devadaya "Devudu" Sharma has a lover named Malli.
-Reddy, who also likes Malli, takes her to his bed, which is not liked by Devudu.
-Eventually, Devudu kills Reddy and becomes the leader of the gang.
-Venkateswarlu is a fire officer, who slaps Devudu when the latter set a marketplace on fire and continued throwing kerosene at the marketplace.
-Devudu holds a grudge against Venkateswarlu, where he sends him to prison on a framed charge of the murder of Malli's brother Baddu.
+Reddy, who also likes Malli, takes her to bed, which enrages Devudu.
+Eventually, Devudu kills Reddy and takes over the gang.
+Venkateswarlu is a fire officer who slaps Devudu when the latter sets a marketplace on fire.
+Devudu holds a grudge against Venkateswarlu, and he sends him to prison on a framed charge of the murder of Malli's brother Baddu.
 Venkateswarlu's son G. Seetharam tries to rescue his father, but everybody starts asking him for a bribe to do the work.

-At the end of the day, CI Mohan and Devudu kill Venkateswarlu shoots.
-Enraged, Seetaram's mother Shanthi and Seetharam execute the people involved in Venkateswarlu's death in a planned and scientific manner and also finish Devudu, thus exacting their vengeance.
+At the end of the day, CI Mohan and Devudu kill Venkateswarlu bloody.
+Enraged, Seetaram and his mother Shanthi plan to execute the people involved in Venkateswarlu's death and also finish Devudu, thus exacting their vengeance.
+ACP Raja Narendra is appointed to investigate the murders.